Homepage

 June, 27

-Presentation of the projects in development and the Meet & Pitch projects
+Presentation of the projects in development and the Meet & Write projects

 Target audience: producers, broadcasters, sellers, distributors, local funds, etc.